 BMW’s gutsy diesel engines are hard to fault and these are no exception.
-The slick 8-speed auto box works well do, while there’s always the option to change manually via the steering wheel paddles.
+The slick 8-speed auto box works well too, while there’s always the option to change manually via the steering wheel paddles.

 There’s no getting away from the fact that the X5 is a big car and you are always aware of that fact, especially in town and on smaller country roads, but it’s also surprisingly agile.

 Air suspension is standard (though the M50d gets adaptive steel suspension), delivering a smooth ride without feeling floaty, while the 50d is firmer and sportier.
 You can also switch between drive modes such as Sport and Eco Pro.

 Despite its height, the X5 exhibits little body lean and feels composed, so it really is possible to push it on more challenging roads.

 You can also specify an Off-Road package for the first time in a BMW X model.
 It includes extra underbody protection, plus four drive modes to cope with a variety of surfaces – sand, rock, gravel or snow.
 The settings adjust the vehicle’s ride height, accelerator response, gearbox and four-wheel power distribution, making the X5 more capable than ever.

 We tried it in a variety of conditions, including thick mud, and it really is impressive – especially considering it was shod with standard road tyres.
 It won’t get you out of a serious trouble like a Land Rover, but it’s more than enough for most who may only experience a fraction of its ability during more extreme weather conditions.

 The only gripe is that the door bottoms don’t wrap around the sills, so you can get mud on the back of your trousers when you’re getting in or out.